Haylynn Cohen: Business ventures

 In 2002, Cohen opened a nightclub named Joey's on Avenue B in Manhattan's East Village.
 The business was financed by Oliver Stone and Stephen Dorff.

 Political career

 Cohen ran for Malibu City Council in 2024 and won 20.11% of the vote, earning a seat on the council.

 Personal life

 Cohen dated Joe Gossett from 2002 until their breakup in 2004.
-Cohen is of Jewish heritage.

-Cohen is married to American geneticist Andrew Conrad.
+She is married to American geneticist Andrew Conrad.
 Together they have two children.

 Cohen has purchased and sold property in Manhattan, New York in the Soho neighborhood.